AleksandrSae/AntService/README.md

 The application will try to find the ANT+ USB stick and connect to the heart rate monitor.

-To test python module, open the command line inteface window and type:
+To test python module, open the command line interface window and type:
     python3 test_application.py